mmaksi/algorithms-data-structures/README.md

 ### How Computers Store Data?

 - Variables are stored in RAM.
-- RAMs are devided into `addresses` and each address has 1 byte of 8 bits.
+- RAMs are devided into `addresses` and each address has 1 byte (8 bits).
 - The CPU uses the Memory Controller to read/write on the RAM.
 - The CPU Cache holds data that are very very recent.
-- Integers are usually represented in 32 bits (4 addresses/lines in RAM)
+- Integers are usually represented in 32 bits (4 addresses = 4 bytes/lines in RAM).
 - JavaScript `Infinity` is when we are unable to store the number in RAM.
 - Data Structures are arrangement of data in RAM.
 How data is arranged in RAM has pros and cons on read/write.
 Selecting the best data structure means making the CPU perform operations as fast as possible.